-The City of Yakima is responsible for the administration of CDBG and HOME programs in compliance with HUD regulations and has the responsibility for final allocation of funds for program activities.
-The Office of Neighborhood Development Services is the lead agency in the preparation of the Consolidated Plan, the Annual Action Plans and the CAPER.
-The Yakima City Council provides the policy guidance to determine program goals.
+The City of Yakima is responsible for administrating CDBG and HOME programs in compliance with HUD regulations and for the final Allocation of funds for program activities.
+The Office of Neighborhood Development Services is the lead agency in preparing the Consolidated Plan, the Annual Action Plans, and the CAPER.
+The Yakima City Council provides policy guidance to determine program goals.